Information for Speakers

 * For more information, please contact the local Chinese Embassy in your country.

-1. The invitation letter will be issued after the successful registration issued by the ICSP Committee Board.
+1. The invitation letter will be issued after the successful registration issued by the ICICSP Committee Board.

 2. Your name must be listed exactly as it appears on your passport.
 Any differences between the name on your passport and the name on your invitation letter or other documentation could lead to a delay and/or denial of your visa.

-3. Please note ICSP Conference and the organizing committees of the conference are not authorized to assist with the VISA process beyond providing the Notification of Invitation Letter issued by ICSP Conferences and conference Committee Board.
-Should your application be denied, ICSP Conferences and the organizing committee of the conference cannot change the decision of the Ministry of Foreign Affairs, nor will ICSP Conferences and the organizing committee of the conference engage in discussion or correspondence with the MOFA or the Embassy on behalf of the applicant.
+3. Please note ICICSP Conference and the organizing committees of the conference are not authorized to assist with the VISA process beyond providing the Notification of Invitation Letter issued by ICICSP Conferences and conference Committee Board.
+Should your application be denied, ICICSP Conferences and the organizing committee of the conference cannot change the decision of the Ministry of Foreign Affairs, nor will ICICSP Conferences and the organizing committee of the conference engage in discussion or correspondence with the MOFA or the Embassy on behalf of the applicant.
 The registration fee cannot be refunded when the VISA application of individual being denied.

 4. It takes around one month for the Embassy to process the VISA application, please register as early as you can to make sure you have enough time.